 - The Unintelligible: Debbie, unintentionally.

-- Verbal Tic: ToRgO (pause) TAlks (pause) LIkes thIS.
+- Verbal Tic: ToRgO [Pause] TAlks [Pause] LIke thIS.

 - Vocal Dissonance: Debbie was a little girl dubbed over by an adult woman trying to sound like a little girl.
 Jackey Neyman said she cried when she heard how awful her dubbed voiced sounded.

-- What Happened to the Mouse? / What Could Have Been: It's ambiguous whether or not Torgo survives; Warren intentionally left his fate ambiguous, as he planned to film a sequel (which was never produced) starring Torgo.
+- What Happened to the Mouse?: It's ambiguous whether or not Torgo survives; Warren intentionally left his fate ambiguous, as he planned to film a sequel (which was never produced) starring Torgo.
 The tragic death of Torgo's actor, John Reynolds, made that impossible.